ssharma1991/ssharma1991.github.io/index.md

 </div>

-### “Engineering is the closest thing to magic that exists in the real world” — Elon Musk
+### “Engineering is the closest thing to magic that exists in the real world”

 I'm a Robotics Engineer who loves working on the latest trends in automation.
 I'm excited about using my interdisciplinary knowledge to solve challenging problems in transportation, manufacturing, and healthcare industry.